- By Category

 Our teachers are all working artists and artisans – cabinetmakers, seamstresses, designers, painters and craftspeople of all kinds.
 They choose to teach at the Eliot School because they like the informal, welcoming atmosphere of our arts center and its dual focus on craftsmanship and community.

 - at our schoolhouse in Jamaica Plain, and

-- through our School Partnership Program, which sends teachers out to schools throughout the city.
+- through our School Partnership Program, which sends teachers out to schools and community sites throughout the city.

 Prospective teachers at our schoolhouse should send a course proposal, recognizing that each semester’s catalog goes into production many months before its courses are actually offered.